rivantsov/LockDemo/ReadMe.md

 Before you run the application, you need to prepare the database:
 * Choose a server type and create LockTest database on (local) target server.
 (For MySql and Oracle - skip this, choose the target server installation)
 * Open SQL Browser app (SQL Management Studio, SQL browser) and run DDL script from DDLscripts folder to create database tables
-* Adjust connection string for target server in the app.config file.
+* Set ServerType and adjust connection string for target server in the app.config file.
-* Modify serverType variable variable in Program.cs Run the app.
-Turn on/off 'useLocks' variable and see the effects (errors) on the app execution.
+Run the app.
+Try changing 'UseLocks' in app.config and see the effects (errors) on the app execution.

 # What the app is doing
 The app works with 'documents' consisting of a header record (DocHeader table) and multiple DocDetail records.
 Each detail row contains 'Value' (int) column.
 DocHeader has a 'Total' column that is a sum of all values in related detail rows - this is a 'consistency' requirement.
 The app initially creates several documents with multiple detail records each.
 The test starts 20+ threads, each repeating multple times a random operation over a randomly chosen document.
 An operation might be one the following:
 * Update - choose 3 random child detail rows, update them with random value in 'Value' column.
 Calculate new total and update the header row.